Commercial Services

 Concrete that holds up under fork lifts, plows, and inspectors

-Jurgen Becker has been a Utah contractor since August 11, 1998.
-On commercial work that means clean GC coordination, Summit County inspection schedules hit on the first walkthrough, and concrete scopes that fit into the broader build timeline without holding up the next trade.
+Jurgen Becker's Utah contractor license record dates to August 11, 1998.
+On commercial work, that means GC coordination, Summit County inspection planning, and concrete scopes built to fit the broader project timeline.

 Summit covers Park City commercial across every district: Kimball Junction retail and office, Canyons Village resort, Old Town hospitality and restaurant builds, and mixed-use along Park Avenue.